arielcarrera/build-features-plugin/README.md

 - each dependency has its own version that can be easily overridden by a property
 - each feature can apply conditionals to the inclusion of each dependency based on the existence of other active features

+### Plugins ###

+There are 2 different plugins, one intended to be used for building services relying on the Spring/SpringBoot stack and other one for building libraries.

+> For Libraries - Plugin id: 'io.github.arielcarrera.build.library'

+> For Services - Plugin id: 'io.github.arielcarrera.build.boot'

 ### Build ###

 | Command            | Description                                 |